 We are thrilled to invite you to join our Global Citizen Year Nominator Community.
 Being part of this community allows you to award your students a $500 merit scholarship by nominating them to become Fellows.

-Our educators stand for Global Citizen Year’s values of leadership, curiosity, diversity, empathy, and grit.
+Our educators stand for Global Citizen Year’s values of curiosity, empathy, equity, conviction, and courage.
 As a Global Citizen Year Nominator, you will receive periodic updates on our program, deadlines, events, and Fellow stories.

 “Five of my students have participated in the Global Citizen Year program.
 The growth (both personal and intellectual) that these students have experienced as a result of their time with Global Citizen Year has been profound.
 I always bring these students back to talk to my classes because they serve as models of what it means to be globally-engaged.”